orlowdev/clean-project-history-with-semver-and-changelogs/README.md

 - [ ] Create a `Propose a workshop` issue [here](https://github.com/raini-dev/raini/issues/new/choose).
 Follow the guildelines in the issue template;
 - [ ] Make sure everything above is checked and delete this checklist.

+## Before the workshop

+- Fork and clone this repository to your local machine or import it to your favourite tool like [Glitch](https://glitch.com)

 ## List of Requirements

 - basic knowledge of Git including common commands (`commit`, `push`, `merge`, `log`)